 Assisted School Travel Program (ASTP)

-Students may be eligible for subsided through School Drive Subsidy, if you live in an area where there is no public transport.
+Students may be eligible for a subsidy through Transport for NSW's School Drive Subsidy Program, if you live in an area where there is no public transport.

 Some schools own or manage a bus to transport children to and from school or school events.
 If so, the principal must ensure the bus: